davad/montferret.github.io/content/blog/ferret-v0.10.0.md

 Hello fellow miners, **[Ferret v0.10.0](https://github.com/MontFerret/ferret/releases/tag/v0.10.0)** has been **finally** released!

-It's been long and busy 6 months since the last release and many of you might thought that the project got abandoned.
+It's been long and busy 6 months since the last release, and many of you might thought that the project got abandoned.
 We assure you it's not!
 But sometimes life happens and slows you down.

 But we are back and ready to rock!

-This release has many great features and improvements thank to all our contributors.
+This release has many great features and improvements, thank to all our contributors.
 Let's take a look at the most important ones.
-The full changelog you can find [here](https://github.com/MontFerret/ferret/blob/master/CHANGELOG.md#0100).
+You can find the full changelog [here](https://github.com/MontFerret/ferret/blob/master/CHANGELOG.md#0100).

 # What's added
 ## I/O functions
-You asked - we added!
-Finally, I/O functions have arrived.
+You asked - we delivered!
+I/O functions are finally here.
-In the beginning of the project, we were concerned about security threats that access to filesystem represents, but seeing how demanded this functionality is we agreed to add it.
+In the beginning of the project, we were concerned about potential security threats access to filesystem could create, but seeing how in-demand this functionality is, we agreed to add it.
-Now, ferret has new I/O namespaces, with the following functions:
+Now ferret has new I/O namespaces with the following functions:

 - ``IO::FS::READ``
 - ``IO::FS::WRITE``